bethmassura-acx/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/using-dynamic-content-in-an-email.md

 >[!NOTE]
 >
->The use of variables within dynamic content in an email is only supported when using Trigger Campaigns.
+>The use of email script (Velocity) variables within dynamic content in an email is only supported when using Trigger Campaigns.
 It is **not** supported when using Batch Campaigns.

 ## Add Segmentation {#add-segmentation}